About Through Her Lens:

 WORKSHOP AND FORUM

-Tribeca are seeking the best emerging women and non-binary screenwriters and directors in the U.S. (eligible participants may identify as writers or writer/directors).
+Tribeca and CHANEL are seeking the best emerging women and non-binary screenwriters and directors in the U.S. (eligible participants may identify as writers or writer/directors).
 Using a non-public nomination system from Tribeca’s extensive list of industry contacts and alumni, an internal committee will ultimately select five projects to attend.
 Filmmakers must have a production-ready script and be able to share at least one previous directing work.
 If you believe you are an eligible participant, please email your bio or résumé to THLSubmissions@tribecafilm.com.

 Over the course of three days during the fall (September 20 - 22, 2022), finalists attend an empowering Workshop and Forum.
 Striking a balance between industry mentorship and artistic development, the Workshop and Forum will include hands-on consultation for each project, master classes, one-on-one as well as peer-to-peer sessions and an opportunity for industry networking.
 Workshops and master classes will cover a range of topics, including script-to-screen development, approaches to directing and producing, working with creative team members and more.